leon-gh/InputEvents/README.md

 lib_deps =
 	thomasfredericks/Bounce2@^2.72
 	paulstoffregen/Encoder@^1.4.4
-	stutchbury/InputEvents@^1.1.0
+	stutchbury/InputEvents@^1.2.0
 ```

+`EncoderAdapter` should automatically install as a dependency of `InputEvents`.

-Please see [notes](docs/README.md#notes-on-using-paul-stoffregens-encoder-library) on using PJRC's Encoder library with InputEvents.
+Please see [Encoder Adapter Notes](docs/README.md#encoder-adapter-notes) on using encoder libraries and [additional notes](docs/README.md#notes-on-using-paul-stoffregens-encoder-library) on using PJRC's Encoder library with InputEvents.

 ## BASIC USAGE